MinnIsKill/todo-list-app/README.md

 ---

-## Running with Docker (Recommended)

-1.  **Build and start the application using Docker Compose** Make sure you are in the root of the project (where docker-compose.yml is located), then run:

-    ```bash
-    docker-compose up
-    ```

-    The frontend should now be available at: http://localhost:5173/ The backend API should be available at: http://localhost:8080/api/todo

 ## .env variables

 It is possible that you may encounter an issue with downloading the required .env variables, as Git tries to exclude them by default.
 Check if you have them in your **/backend** directory, and if not, create them: